Munda Hi Chahida: Soundtrack

-Soundtrack of the film is composed by Gurmeet Singh, Gurmoh and Gurcharan Singh while background score is composed by Sandeep Saxena.
+The soundtrack of the film was composed by Gurmeet Singh, Gurmoh and Gurcharan Singh while background score was composed by Sandeep Saxena.
 Lyrics were penned by Harmanjeet, Harinder Kaur and Kaptaan.

 Release and marketing

 The film was originally scheduled to be released on 5 July 2019 but was later postponed to 12 July 2019.
 The film is distributed by Omjee Star Studios in India and Rhythm Boyz Entertainment in overseas.
 First look poster of the film was released on 14 June 2019 with Harish Verma and Rubina Bajwa in it.
 Official trailer of the film was released on 18 June 2019 on YouTube by Jass Records.

+Home Media Release

+The film is accessible for online viewing on the Chaupal OTT platform.